doriguzzi/flad-federated-learning-ddos/README.md

 FLAD requires the installation of a number of Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.

-In a Linux OS, execute the following command and follows the on-screen instructions:
+Execute one of the following commands (based on your operating system) and follow the on-screen instructions:

 ```
-bash Miniconda3-latest-Linux-x86_64.sh
+bash Miniconda3-latest-Linux-x86_64.sh (on Linux operating systems)
+bash Miniconda3-latest-MacOSX-x86_64.sh (on macOS)
 ```

 Then create a new ```conda``` environment (called ```python39```) based on Python 3.9: